-The path follows the lower boundary fence of the refinery near the waterway and you pass below the huge pipelines connecting to extensive jetties and tankers.
+The path follows the lower boundary fence of the refinery near the waterway and you pass below the huge pipelines connecting extensive jetties and tankers.

 ah! thanks for sharing, brings back my own memories of walking the path of hostels, pubs and the beauteous Welsh countryside.